jluk/ACC-Documentation/README.md

 1. Be whitelisted - this was done via a sign-up form on the blog announcement through January 10th, internals may email juluk@microsft.com to request further access. <br>
 2. Navigate to [aka.ms/accbeta] (www.aka.ms/accbeta).
 This shortlink provides full Portal access so it can be used as a replacement link. <br>
 3. Launch the console via the terminal icon on the top navigation pane.

+Your initial session will take ~90 seconds to configure, subsequent sessions will be much faster.

 ## Console timeout
 Your console is set to timeout after 10 minutes of zero output activity.
 You can reactivate your console by pressing the "Enter" key after timeout.